About the artwork:

 See more of Ivy's work here.

-Frame: The canvas is stretched on a 1.25" thick, full-wooden frame, giving it a gallery-like look.
+- Frame: The canvas is stretched on a 1.25" thick, beveled wooden frame

 About Ivy Pangilinan: